What marks are good for... or what they can NOT do for you

 marks on Chinese objects can NOT tell you who the manufacturer of an

 or hall mark may indirectly indicate who made or ordered an item, but

-generally said, almost no maker's marks did exist in ancient China.
+generally said, almost no factory and few other maker's marks did exist in ancient China before the 20th century.

 on Chinese ceramics only rarely tell you WHEN an item was made.
 An

-exception are marks bearing a date of the cyclic 60-year calendar, but
+exception are marks bearing a date of the cyclical 60-year calendar, but

-these were few.
-'Dated porcelain', also with the above year became only
+these were very few.
+'Dated porcelain' with the above mentioned cyclical calendar year became only

 popular in the second half of the 19th century.